SulekSulowski/DVS-lip-reading/README.md

 - Run model validation, save and analyse results for different parameters - Miłosz Senator and Szczepan Tokarczyk
 - Set best parameters, fix model if incorrect - Jakub Sulowski

+---

+## 27th May

+### Plan for the Next Milestone
+- Debug, test and fix model architecture - why model is not training itself? - think about possible soultions - all team members